alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ### Set PR as ready for review

-Once I am ready for review, I run the following to turn my draft PR into a regular one.
+Once I am ready for review, I run the following to turn my draft PR into a regular one:

 ```bash
 gh pr ready